CuriousAlways/Compiler-Design-lab/Finding Leader and Basic block/Readme.md

 ## Note :
 > LeaderAndBasicBlock.java contains functions that determines
 > lable of leader statements and basic blocks of three address
 > code.
-It also has function to print label of leader lines and
+It also has function to print leader lines and basic block.
-> label of starting and ending line of each basic block.

-* It is assumed that three address code use only goto as jump statement.
+* It is assumed that three address code uses only goto as jump statement.
-* It is also assumed that every new line three address code starts with line number followed by statement.
+* It is also assumed that every new line of three address code starts with line number followed by statement.
 This line number is used as label.